vaishnavi-tech/get_maid/README.md

 ```
 ## Future Scope
 * Chat corner for maid and customer
-* Tracking of maid
-* Customization of app according to user
+* Tracking of maid and customization of app according to user